mrahhal/CCSS/README.md

 # CCSS

-A minimal set of conventions for CSS class naming in a modern apps.
+A minimal set of conventions for CSS class naming in modern apps.

 CCSS a hybrid methodology, designed and tailored for SPA apps or any framework where componentization is heavily used.
 It's the result of experimenting on different ideas and reaching a minimal system that proves most maintainable when building huge apps.